dtlinley/dnd-utils/names/goliath/README.md

-# Goliath Names Creation
+# Goliath Name Creation

 The goliath name generation process is outlined in "Races of Stone" p.g.
 72-74.
-It breaks down into the follow:
+It breaks down into the following:

-1. First names are built of 2-4 syllables
+1. First names are built from 2-4 syllables
   - A syllable ending in a consonant must be followed by a joiner.
 This is to make it sound less harsh
-2. Last names are built of 4-7+ syllables
+2. Last names are built from 4-7+ syllables
   - A syllable ending in a consonant must be followed by a joiner.
   - Cannot end with a consonant.
 Keep adding syllable until ending in a vowel
 3. Honourifics are built from two words